1inch/app-plugin-1inch/README.md

 # Ledger 1inch Plugin

-This is a plugin for the Ethereum application which helps parsing and displaying relevant information when signing a Paraswap transaction.
+This is a plugin for the Ethereum application which helps parsing and displaying relevant information when signing a 1inch transaction.

 ## Prerequisite